jimmygizmo/numpypandas/README.md

 # numpypandas
 Analysis of some interesting and recognizable data sets using numpy and pandas for data science and data visualization work.

-Individual python scripts peform all of the analysis of a given data set and feature colorized console output using colorama.
+Individual python scripts perform all of the analysis of a given data set and feature colorized console output using colorama.

 Google Play Store Apps Data
 ---------------------------